How much deposit will I need for a first time buyer mortgage?

 The most important decision to make when it comes to the type of mortgage you take out is whether you opt for a repayment or an interest-only mortgage.

 First-time buyers may be tempted to take an interest-only deal in order to reduce their payment burden in the first few years of the mortgage, thereby alleviating the burden of the many other costs involved in setting up your first home.
 However, if you choose an interest-only deal it is important to put aside money whenever you can to make it easier to move to paying off the capital on the mortgage at a later date.

 Where your interest is concerned, you will need to choose between a variable, fixed and tracker rate.
-More information on these and other subsets of mortgage products are available with Know Your Money's dedicated guide to mortgage types.
+More information on these and other subsets of mortgage products are available with Know Your Money's dedicated FAQ on mortgage types

 When should I apply for a mortgage?

 Most experts recommend applying for your mortgage before you begin to search seriously for a property.
 This should help to ensure that you only look for houses that meet your available budget and avoid the risk of eyeing up anything that you won't realistically be able to buy.